In our first two weeks on Instagram, we went from zero followers to more than 10,000 by following a set of rules that we crafted.

 It might even yield unexpected results, as we often find real gems within our comments for ideas on articles and different people to interview.

-Aim to post on a regular basis, about once every three to four hours.
-However, don’t bulk post a whole bunch of photos in one sitting; users will often regard this as spam and unfollow you.
+However, don’t bulk post a whole bunch of content in one sitting; users will often regard this as spam and unfollow you.
 Think of it like sowing seeds.

 You don’t want to just plug all your seeds into a hole in one go; you want to spread them out.

-One other posting tip is to always post on Sundays.
-Sunday is usually a pretty quiet day on Instagram, making it the perfect opportunity for you to get ahead of the pack and get your posts in front of even more people.
+Pro Tip: Contrary to belief…there is post on Sundays.
+Sunday is usually a pretty quiet day on Instagram, making it the perfect opportunity for you to get ahead of the pack and get your content in front of even more people.

 On Instagram, your bio is a crucial piece of real estate.
+Many times it will be the first time people interact with your brand.
 You can best make use of this section by having a strong call to action.
 You can use up to 150 characters, so a short snappy CTA works best.

 A strong CTA should be an absolute no-brainer for your audience.
 You already know that they can see your content, so make it worth their while to actually take a look at your bio by offering something that you know they’ll love.